JohnCoene/coronavirus/docs/data.md

 In `v0.0.3`:

-- Deaths and recovered numbers for DianXiangYing data was previously [swapped](https://github.com/JohnCoene/coronavirus/issues/2), now fixed.
+- Deaths and recovered numbers for DingXiangYing data was previously [swapped](https://github.com/JohnCoene/coronavirus/issues/2), now fixed.
-- Number of suspected by city given by DianXiangYing is wildly inaccurate, has been removed.
+- Number of suspected by city given by DingXiangYing is wildly inaccurate, has been removed.
 - Replaced Map on JHU tab as color scaling was inaccurate due to timeline.